DarthTigerson/Hermes/README.md

 It is possible to build your own docker image from the `Dockerfile` in this repository.
 Although, the preferred way to do it is to pull a [prebuilt image](#run-prebuilt-image).
 This project creates a local database on your system.
+So in order to use this in a container, you need to link a directory from your host system to the container.

 1. Clone the repository: `git clone https://github.com/DarthTigerson/Hermes.git`
 2. Build the image from the Dockerfile `docker build --tag <YOUR_TAG> .`
-3. Create and run a container from the image `docker run -p 8000:8000 <YOUR_TAG>`
+3. Create and run a container from the image `docker run -v <DB_FOLDER>:/hermes/db -p 8000:8000 <YOUR_TAG>`

 ## Run prebuilt image

 1. Pull the image from Dockerhub: TODO
-2. Run the docker image and set the forwarding web port: `docker run -d -p <YOUR_PORT>:8000 <DOCKER_IMAGE>`
+2. Run the docker image and set the forwarding web port: `docker run -d -v <DB_FOLDER>:/hermes/db -p <YOUR_PORT>:8000 <DOCKER_IMAGE>`

 ## Usage